senjapuri/Real-Time-Data-Pipeline-with-Kafka-and-Spark/README.md

-# Realtime Data Streaming | End-to-End Data Pipeline
-## Real-Time Data Pipeline with Kafka and Spark
+# Real-Time Data Pipeline with Kafka and Spark
 _________________________________________________________________________________________________________________________________________

 ##### Table of Contents